jmuganga54/Js_Ds_Algo/04 Problem Solving Approach/README.md

 ### Why do I need to know this?

-Almost `everything` that you do in programming invlves some kind of `algorithm!`
+Almost `everything` that you do in programming involves some kind of `algorithm!`

-`It's the foundation for being a successful problem solving and developer`
+`It's the foundation for being a successful problem solver and developer`

 ### HOW DO YOU IMPROVE?
 1. `Devise` a plan for solving problems
-> It is still technical but it's more about how do you approach the problem strategies for breaking it down.
+>> It is still technical but it's more about how do you approach the problem strategies for breaking it down.
 2. `Master` common problem solving patterns.